RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/feature-management-amqp-api.md

 ### Feature creation request

-Message has to be published on this exchange : `regards.broadcast.fr.cnes.regards.modules.feature.dto.event.in.FeatureCreationRequestEvent`
+Request has to be published on this exchange : `regards.broadcast.fr.cnes.regards.modules.feature.dto.event.in.FeatureCreationRequestEvent`

 With following properties: